Insoft-UK/PrimeSDK/README.md

 <img src="https://raw.githubusercontent.com/Insoft-UK/PrimeSDK/main/assets/PrimeSDK.png" style="width: 128px" />

 # Command-Line Tools for macOS
+#### The command-line tools are bundled with Xprime.
+While they are used internally by Xprime, they can also be accessed externally via the terminal.
+They are located at `/Applications/Xprime/Contents/Developer/usr/bin`.

 ### <a href="https://github.com/Insoft-UK/PrimeSDK/tree/main/Xprime/Tools/PrimePlus/README.md">PPL+</a> Pre-Processor for PPL
 PPL+ is a pre-processor designed to improve code maintainability and readability in the HP Programming Language (PPL).
 PPL+ also allows one to define regular expressions to assist in the preprocessing workflow.
 The final output is a compact, optimized PPL program file tailored to the HP Prime’s limited storage capacity.